 - Slow loading times

 Review Price £250.00

-Hands-on: Toshiba Encore preview
+Toshiba Encore review

-Around the back is an 8-megapixel camera and to make the most of Microsoft’s Skype integration, Toshiba has also included a Skype certified 2-megapixel front-facing web camera with dual mics.
-This should help the audio in video calls come out nice and clear.
+The dimpled grey plastic back houses the 8-megapixel camera and to make the most of Microsoft’s Skype integration, Toshiba has also included a 'Skype certified' 2-megapixel front-facing web camera with dual mics to help audio in video calls to come out nice and clear.

 Latest Deals From Ebay